How to Go From RN to DNP

 Fortunately, if you’re already an RN, you don’t have to start from square one.
 Wherever you’re at now -- ADN, BSN, MSN, etc. -- there’s a DNP program for you.
 Read on to figure out how you can go from an RN to DNP and what your next step on this journey is.

-The Benefits of Getting a Doctor of Nursing Practice (DNP) Degree
+Why You Should Go From RN to a Doctor of Nursing Practice (DNP) Degree

 Earning your Doctor of Nursing Practice (DNP) degree is a personal decision and it can also come with additional benefits to your career, such as: